kotlinski/dagens-eko-player/README.md

 A daily news radio player.
 Using a raspberry pi as hardware and the Swedish Radio as news source.

+## prerequisites

+### software set up

-The pi should have vlc installed and be able to run vlc via commandline (the command cvlc).
+This project uses vlc as a media player, so you need to be able to run vlc from command line to make this project work as expected.

+### hardware set up

-The pi is expecting to have a button connected to input-output pin 3 and a speaker via the 3.5 mm input.
+The pi is expected to have a button connected to gpio(general purpose input-output) 3 and a speaker via the 3.5 mm input.
+So suggestion is to connect the button to pin 5 and 6.

 ![Board pins](./img/board-pins.png)

+### Script start up

+I suggest to start the script on system start up.
+Preferrably with a `cronjob`.
+To add/update a trigger run:

+> cronjob -e

+A suggestion of what the script looks like can be found in the scripts folder.

+## development

+First of all you need to figure out what `ip` address the raspberry pi connects to.
+The easist way is probably to plug it in to a display and a keyboard and connect to your preffered network.

+After that you can run `ifconfig` to figur out it's current ip.
+This ip may change over time, so make sure to configure your home network/router to give your raspberry pi's `mac address` a static ip.

+> ifconfig

+To deploy the code to the raspberry i prefer SFTP and using Filezilla as a client.
+And to start the application you have to ssh into it.

+> ssh pi@{the ip}

-## How to run
+## how to run

 ### locally